Blog > Ecommerce

 Wayfair Cash Conversion Cycle = 6 days + 5 days - 45 days = - 34 days

 Generally, you want to minimize the time between outflows and inflows.
 But some companies like Wayfair take cash conversion optimization to the next level by flipping the cycle negative.
+A shorter cash conversion cycle or shorter CCC often indicates better operational efficiency.

 So what exactly does it mean when the cash conversion cycle turns negative?